alxndrTL/mamba.py/README.md

 This graph shows the training time (forward and backward pass) of a single Mamba layer (`d_model=16, d_state=16`) using 3 different methods : `CUDA`, which is the official [Mamba implementation](https://github.com/state-spaces/mamba), `mamba.py`, which is this repo, and `sequential`, which is a sequential (RNN-like) implementation of the selective scan.

 This repo contains a simple and readable code implementing the [Mamba](https://arxiv.org/abs/2312.00752) architecture in pure PyTorch as well as MLX.
-Its primary goal is educational.
+You can also play around with the Jamba model, which combines Mamba and attention layers.
+The primary goal of this repo is educational.

 <p align="center">
     <img src="assets/logo.png" alt="a python and a mamba" width="300" height="300" alt="python mamba"/>